-By vaccinating a girl it reduces her risk from dying from cervical cancer by up to 80%.
-By screening a woman in a developing country even just once, it reduces her risk from dying from this disease by up to 40%.
+We know that vaccinating a girl against HPV reduces her risk of dying from cervical cancer by up to 80% while screening a woman between 30 and 40 years of age, just once, reduces her risk of dying from cervical cancer by up to 40%.

 The Himalayan Kingdom of Bhutan

 Nothing makes Bhutan happier than having healthy girls and healthy women.
 So when approached by Her Majesty the Royal Grandmother of Bhutan to expand our work into Bhutan, we jumped at the chance.